Skip to main content

 If an employee falls sick during your holiday, there is a possibility for the period in which the employee is sick to be logged as sick leave instead of holiday leave.
 This will be paid, and the employee's holiday entitlement will be restored for use at a later date.
 If the employee returns to work on a partial basis, then the sick pay entitlement may be reduced in line with the number of hours the employee attends work.

-The employee loses his entitlement to wages in the event it is discovered the illness was deliberately caused by the employee.
-The employee will also lose this right if he does not cooperate with the employer on the procedures required.
+The employee loses their entitlement to wages if the illness was deliberately caused by the employee.
+The employee will also lose this right if they do not cooperate with the employer on the procedures required.

 As an experienced employment lawyer in the Netherlands, I am able to advise clients on all aspects sick pay in the Netherlands.
 I would be happy to discuss further details regarding this.